Just because clients are willing to refer you doesn’t mean they will.

 Sure, sometimes we’ll hear from a prospect who was recommended, but referrals don’t just happen, at least not at scale.
 Why?
 Because we are not top of mind for our customers.
 They have their own jobs to do and lives to lead.
 Just because they think highly of us doesn’t mean they think of us often.

 Reality check: A recommendation is just that.
 A client is willing to recommend us, but unless we ask, they probably never will.
-It’s our job as sales reps to turn recommendations into referral leads.
+It’s our job as sales reps to turn each potential recommendation into a sales qualified lead.

 If your clients are willing to refer your company, you’re primed for sales success.
-But unless you actually follow up and ask for referrals, you’re wasting those opportunities—and the money you’re spending on NPS.
+But unless you actually follow up and ask for referral introductions, you’re wasting those opportunities to develop sales qualified leads.

 How to Turn Data Into Deals